Idiolect: Forensic linguistics

 Forensic linguistics includes attempts to identify whether a person produced a given text by comparing the style of the text with the idiolect of the individual in question.
 The forensic linguist may conclude that the text is consistent with the individual, rule out the individual as the author, or deem the comparison inconclusive.

-In 1995 Max Appedole relied in part on an analysis of Rafael Sebastián Guillén Vicente's writing style to identify him as Subcomandante Marcos, a leader of the Zapatista movement.
-Although the Mexican government regarded Subcomandante Marcos as a dangerous guerilla, Appedole convinced the government that Guillén was a pacifist.
+In 1995, Max Appedole relied in part on an analysis of Rafael Sebastián Guillén Vicente's writing style to identify him as Subcomandante Marcos, a leader of the Zapatista movement.
+Although the Mexican government regarded Subcomandante Marcos as a dangerous guerrilla, Appedole convinced the government that Guillén was a pacifist.
 Appedole's analysis is considered an early success in the application of forensic linguistics to criminal profiling in law enforcement.

-In 1998 Ted Kaczynski was identified as the "Unabomber" by means of forensic linguistics.
+In 1998, Ted Kaczynski was identified as the "Unabomber" by means of forensic linguistics.
 The FBI and Attorney General Janet Reno pushed for the publication of an essay of Kaczynski's, which led to a tip-off from Kaczynski's brother, who recognized the writing style, his idiolect.

-In 1978 four men were accused and convicted of murdering Carl Bridgewater.
+In 1978, four men were convicted of murdering Carl Bridgewater.
 No forensic linguistics was involved in their case at the time.
 Today, forensic linguistics reflects that the idiolect used in the interview of one of the men was very similar to that man's reported statement.
 Since idiolects are unique to an individual, forensic linguistics reflects that it is very unlikely that one of these files was not created by using the other.

 Detecting idiolect with corpora

-Idiolect analysis is different for an individual depending on whether the data being analyzed is from a corpus made up entirely from texts or audio files, since written work is more thought out in planning and precise in wording than in spontaneous speech, where informal language and conversation fillers (i.e. umm..., you know, etc.) fill corpus samples.
-Corpora with large amounts of input data allow for the generation of word frequency and synonym lists, normally through the use of the top ten bigrams created from it (context of word usage is taken into account here, when determining whether a bigram is legitimate in certain circumstances).
+Idiolect analysis is different for an individual depending on whether the data being analyzed is from a corpus made up entirely from texts or audio files, since written work is more thought out in planning and precise in wording than in spontaneous speech, which is full of informal language and conversation fillers, e.g. "umm..." and "you know".
+Corpora with large amounts of input data allow for the generation of word frequency and synonym lists, normally through the use of the top ten bigrams created from it.
+In such a situation, the context of word usage is considered, particularly when determining the legitimacy of a given bigram.

-Whether a word or phrase is part of an idiolect is determined by where the word is in comparison to the window's head word, the edge of the window.
+Whether a word or phrase is part of an idiolect is determined by the word's location compared with the window's head word, the edge of the window.
 This window is kept to 7-10 words, with a sample that is being considered as a feature of the idiolect being possibly +5/-5 words away from the "head" word of the window (which is normally in the middle).
 Data in corpus pertaining to idiolect get sorted into three categories: irrelevant, personal discourse marker(s), and informal vocabulary.
-Samples that are at the end of the frame and far from this head word are often ruled to be superfluous.
-Superfluous data then is run through different functions than non-superfluous data to see if this word or phrase is a part of an individual's idiolect.
+Samples at the end of the frame and far from this head word are often deemed superfluous.
+Superfluous and non-superfluous data are then run through different functions to see if given words or phrases are a part of an individual's idiolect.